KnK has a terrible cast of side-characters

 Indeed, Touko had no particular reason.
 Perhaps without fully intending too, she was subtly being pushed forward by the mysterious thing known as the Counter Force.
 However, even if that were the case it shouldn’t matter.
 She had accepted the current life she was living as Aozaki Touko. - Kara no Kyoukai Chapter 5

 If even Touko, a formidable magus, is susceptible to Alaya’s influence, then Enjou, whose Origin is “Worthlessness,” is even more vulnerable.
 His hollow self-conception and emotional instability make him the perfect vessel for the Counterforce’s designs.
 His sudden “love” for his parents doesn’t stem from healing or self-realization, but from necessity.
-This emotional reversal isn’t character development.
-It’s instrumentalization.
 The Counterforce doesn’t need Enjou to grow; it needs him to function.
 It needs him to stall Araya, to deliver Shiki’s katana, to buy time for her awakening and trigger her Self-Hypnosis state.
 His self-deception is simply the mechanism by which that outcome is achieved.

 A more compelling approach would have been to frame Enjou’s story as a standalone subplot; one that unfolds gradually and independently of Shiki’s central narrative.
 His arc could have charted a tragic trajectory: a naive, well-meaning boy caught in Araya’s scheme, gradually spiraling into delusion.
 His idealization of his parents, his misplaced guilt, and his belief that he had control over something far greater than himself would form a coherent, self-contained tragedy.

 He could have paralleled Shiki rather than intersected her; a reflection of how different people handle existential despair.
-Where Shiki accepts contradiction and grounds herself in her nature, Enjou would be consumed by illusion.
+Where Shiki confronts contradiction directly and chooses how to live with it, Enjou retreats into comforting illusions.
 His arc would then serve as a cautionary tale about the dangers of self-deception and the refusal to accept reality.

 But as written, he’s not allowed that space.
 He’s presented as significant to Shiki without earning that role.
 Rather than enriching the narrative, he ends up feeling like an unnecessary distraction.